awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders.md

 1. After AppStream 2\.0 downloads the file to the fleet instance, synchronization occurs after the file is accessed

-1. If the user changes the file during their streaming session, AppStream 2\.0 uploads the new version of the file from the fleet instance to the S3 bucket every periodically or at the end of the streaming session\.
+1. If the user changes the file during their streaming session, AppStream 2\.0 uploads the new version of the file from the fleet instance to the S3 bucket periodically or at the end of the streaming session\.
 However, the file is not downloaded from the S3 bucket again during the streaming session\.

 The following sections describe synchronization behavior when you add, replace, or remove a user's home folder file in Amazon S3\.